<<

 - 3-dimensional empirical approaches

-- 2-dimensional empirical approaches: identified circles principle, cosmic microwave backround
+- 2-dimensional empirical approaches: identified circles principle, cosmic microwave background

 - beyond the FLRW model: the Earth exists